vitoc/3nodes/README.md

 ```
 ## Step 2: Check that Carol can see the value set by Alice

-To check that Carol can see the value in the private transaction, [we use  to connect](https://docs.microsoft.com/en-us/azure/blockchain/service/connect-) to Carol and ask:
+To check that Carol can see the value in the private transaction, [we use Geth to connect](https://docs.microsoft.com/en-us/azure/blockchain/service/connect-) to Carol's node and ask:

 ```
- attach CAROL_CONNECTION_STRING
+geth attach CAROL_CONNECTION_STRING
 ```

 >